ZiweiMEI/ziweimei.github.io/_pages/cv.md

 ### Conferences

+* CityU Workshop in Econometrics and Statistics, CityUHK, January 2026.

+- ​
+- Annual Meeting of the Great Bay Econometrics Study Group, HKUST, December 2025.
-* The 2025 World Congress of the Econometric Society (ESWC 2025), Seoul, Korea, August 2025.
+- The 2025 World Congress of the Econometric Society (ESWC 2025), Seoul, Korea, August 2025.
-* The 3rd Joint Conference on Statistics and Data Science in China (2025 JCSDS), Hangzhou, July 2025.
+- The 3rd Joint Conference on Statistics and Data Science in China (2025 JCSDS), Hangzhou, July 2025.
-* The International Symposium on Econometric Theory and Applications (SETA), University of Macau, June 2025.
+- The International Symposium on Econometric Theory and Applications (SETA), University of Macau, June 2025.
-* The Inaugural Meeting of the Great Bay Econometrics Study Group, University of Macau, November 2024.
+- The Inaugural Meeting of the Great Bay Econometrics Study Group, University of Macau, November 2024.
-* Workshop in Asian Summer School in Econometrics and Statistics, DUFE, July 2024.
+- Workshop in Asian Summer School in Econometrics and Statistics, DUFE, July 2024.
-* AMES China, Zhejiang University, June 2024.
+- AMES China, Zhejiang University, June 2024.
-* Computational and Methodological Statistics (CMStatistics 2023), HTW Berlin, December 2023.
+- Computational and Methodological Statistics (CMStatistics 2023), HTW Berlin, December 2023.
-* 2023 Hangzhou International Conference on Frontiers of Data Science, Zhejiang University, August 2023.
+- 2023 Hangzhou International Conference on Frontiers of Data Science, Zhejiang University, August 2023.
-* The 2023 Asian Meeting of the Econometric Society in East and Southeast Asia (*AMES 2023, Singapore*), Nanyang Technological University, July 2023.
+- The 2023 Asian Meeting of the Econometric Society in East and Southeast Asia (*AMES 2023, Singapore*), Nanyang Technological University, July 2023.
-* The International Symposium on Econometric Theory and Applications (*SETA 2023*), Singapore Management University, July 2023.
+- The International Symposium on Econometric Theory and Applications (*SETA 2023*), Singapore Management University, July 2023.
-* The 7th IAER Econometrics Workshop, DUFE, June 2023.
+- The 7th IAER Econometrics Workshop, DUFE, June 2023.
-* Computational and Methodological Statistics (*CMStatistics 2022*), King's College London, December 2022.
+- Computational and Methodological Statistics (*CMStatistics 2022*), King's College London, December 2022.
-* The Asian Meeting of the Econometric Society (*AMES China 2022*), CUHKSZ, June 2022.
+- The Asian Meeting of the Econometric Society (*AMES China 2022*), CUHKSZ, June 2022.
-* Chicago-Jinan IESR-HCEO Best Paper Competition, Jinan University, July 2019.
+- Chicago-Jinan IESR-HCEO Best Paper Competition, Jinan University, July 2019.

 ***